1917. The dawn of the Oshkosh Legacy.

 Leading the globe from humble beginnings: A history of Oshkosh Corporation

-We built Old Betsy, our first four-wheel drive truck, over 90 years ago.
-And we took on the name Oshkosh Motor Truck Manufacturing Company after moving to Oshkosh, Wisconsin in 1918.
+Prior to being based in Oshkosh, the company was known as Wisconsin Duplex Auto Company.
+We built Old Betsy, our first four-wheel drive truck, over 90 years ago and took on the name Oshkosh Motor Truck Manufacturing Company after moving to Oshkosh in 1918.

 A tradition of innovation and leadership: A history of Oshkosh Airport Products